pimatic/pimatic/README.md

 -------
 The server can be started with

-    node main.js
+    cd node_modules/sweetpi-server
+    sudo ./main.js

-or if you have [CoffeeScript](http://coffeescript.org/) globally installed, just run
+or if you have [CoffeeScript](http://coffeescript.org/) globally installed, you can run

+    cd node_modules/sweetpi-server
-    coffee sweetpi.coffee
+    sudo coffee sweetpi.coffee

 Extensions and Hacking
 ----------------------